 How do I change my personal details?

 If you have an online account with us, you can change your details by logging in, clicking My Account and navigating to Personal Details.

-Refunds are processed within 28 days from either the date of submission or when necessary, the date our refunds team receive the tickets in the post.
-This is stated on the refund form and email confirmations we send out, as well as on our Terms and Conditions.
+Refunds are processed within 28 days from either the date of submission or, when necessary, the date our refunds team receive the tickets in the post.
+This is stated on the refund form and email confirmations we send out and our Terms and Conditions.

 You will receive an automated email confirming the amount to be refunded and the breakdown of this.

 E-Tickets eliminate the need to queue to collect your tickets at the station.
 If you select an E-Ticket as your ticket delivery option, we will send your ticket as a pdf by E-Mail; you can then present your ticket on the train from your mobile phone.

 On which routes can I have an e-ticket?